Energy derivative: Futures contracts

 A futures contract is an agreement to buy or sell a commodity (for example, crude oil) at a specified price on a defined date in the future.
 The investor who agrees to buy the commodity is in a "long" position with respect to the commodity; the investor who agrees to sell is in a "short" position.
 The specified price, known as the delivery price, is agreed on the date the agreement is struck, together with volume, duration, and the underlying commodity.
 For example, in 2012 NYMEX futures contracts for light, sweet crude oil were based on delivery of 1,000 barrels of crude oil at Cushing, Oklahoma.

 The parties to a futures contract settle daily during the term of the contract: i.e. money is exchanged between buyer and seller at the end of every trading day.
 This reduces the risk of either party defaulting on the futures contract.
 The exchange or clearing corporation guarantees the performance of both parties.
 However, according to derivatives trader and author Michael Durbin, in the event of highly unusual market conditions widespread defaults on futures contract obligations are possible.

 Typically, the parties to the contract close out the contract prior to the delivery date.
 According to Durbin, early cancellations occurs in about 99% of all futures contracts.
-Depending upon the contractual terms, if the contract is not cancelled, on the expiration date the parties to the futures contract owner may either:
+Depending upon the contractual terms, if the contract is not cancelled, on the expiration date the parties to the futures contract may either: